haonap/kcoreSig/README.md

 # Code for computing k-core signatures
-This repository contains code used for computing k-core signatures in the article "Graph Signatures: Identification and Optimization" which has been submitted to European Journal of Operational Research.
+This repository contains C++ code used for computing k-core signatures in the article "Graph Signatures: Identification and Optimization" which has been submitted to European Journal of Operational Research.
 If you wish to use or cite this code, please cite:

     @misc{MWkCORE-GithubRepo,
       Author = {Hao Pan and Balabhaskar Balasundaram and Juan S. Borrero},